davidclough/node/_documents/javascript-guide/javascript-guide.md

 If you declare a variable that is not inside a function it becomes part of the global scope, is available anywhere and, if it has already been declared, in your code or a third party library, will wipe it out and re-initialise it.

-> AVOID declaring variables within the global scope.
-Only outer `namespace`s (generally just the one), which act as containers for all your code, should be declared in the global scope.
+> **Avoid** declaring variables within the global scope.
+Only outer `namespaces` (generally just the one), which act as containers for all your code, should be declared in the global scope.
 More on these later.

 Any variable declared inside a function will be visible within that function and all nested functions and objects.
 As will be explained later, this is your ticket to encapsulation in JavaScript.
 That said, we are not pretending that it will match up to the encapsulation available in other languages.

-MOVED FROM global-namespace
-If you declare a variable using the `var` keyword it will be a variable that is private to the object in which it was declared, e.g. a function.
-If you do not use the `var` keyword it will become a property of the object and will be accessible from outside the object.

 ### <a name="language-hoisting"></a>Variable Hoisting
 In many modern languages it is considered good practice to declare variables at the point, or as near as possible, where they are used.